containers/podman-desktop/website/docs/Installation/windows-install/installing-podman-on-a-custom-wsl-distribution.md

 On Windows, running the Podman container engine requires running a Linux distribution on a virtual machine.

-Consider installing a custom WSL distribution rather than [installing Podman with Podman Desktop](installing-podman-with-podman-desktop) when:
+Consider installing a custom WSL distribution to, replace the default created when [installing Podman with Podman Desktop](installing-podman-with-podman-desktop) when:

 * You prefer building your distribution of Linux.